Speech Pathology

 Social Skills

-Difficulty with greetings and general social manners
+Feel unsure about greetings and general social customs

 Stuttering

 Stuttering is a communication disorder in which the flow of speech is interrupted.
-Interruptions to fluency (i.e. symptoms) may include:

 Repetitions of sounds, syllables, words and/or phrases